-Considered SST's "art class for the next generation," Digital Communications is a series of four semester courses which can be taken in sequence (recommended), or as stand-alone classes.
+Considered SST's "art class for the next generation," Digital Media Arts is a series of four semester courses which can be taken in sequence (recommended), or as stand-alone classes.

 - Introduction to Computer Graphics (offered semester 1) is an inquiry into the concepts of good design.
 Backed with a foundation in the fine arts, students utilize Photoshop, Illustrator, InDesign, and other computer programs to express their creativity and get their ideas on paper.

 - 3-D Animation (offered semester 2) teaches students how to take traditional two-dimensional artwork and transform it into moving, realistic three-dimensional models.
 Computer programs used include Flash, Bryce and 3ds Max.